Do you need to change nameservers and point your domain to a new WordPress hosting provider?

 Changing Your Nameservers with Namecheap

-Your new nameservers will now display in the list.
+Your new nameservers will now be displayed in the list.

 Congratulations, you have successfully changed name servers on Namecheap.